3ricliu/codebrew/README.md

 - [ ] set up dynamic views between NotesIndex and NoteDetail
 - [ ] save Notes to the DB when the form loses focus or is left idle after editing (5 sec)
+- [ ] setup heroku, to have live site
 - [ ] tailor Homepage, Login NotesIndex, NoteDetail views to fit chosen bootstrap theme